the-isf-academy/making-with-code-zola/site/content/courses/cs10/unit00/labs/lab3_algorithms/_index.md

 # Graph Algorithms

 In this lab, you will explore algorithms used for searching through graphs.
 By the end of the lab, you will know two different approaches to searching through graphs and the pros and cons of each.

 {{< aside >}}
 You may be wondering, what's an algorithm anyways?

-Oxford Languages defines an algorithm as

-> *a process or set of rules to be followed in calculations or other problem-solving operations, especially by a computer.*

-So, in this lab you will be learning about a process that you can apply to any graph that will show you a path between two in the graph.
+**Algorithms are just processes that solve problems.** For example, you might have a algorithm for finding old photos in your photo library.
+That process might look like this:
+- start by scrolling back to around the time you think the photo was taken
+- look at a photo
+- if the photo you see seems older than the photo you are looking for, scroll down
+- if the photo you see seems newer than the photo you are looking for, scroll up
+- repeat until you find the photo you are looking for

+Like any good problem solving tool, **this process can be used regardless of what photo you are looking and regardless of what your photo library is like.** It could contain many photos or just a few.
+As long as the photos are sorted by the time they were taken, the process will work.

+This process is actually very similar to a searching algorithm used throughout computer science called **binary search**.
 {{< /aside >}}

 ## A. Graphs
 One common way of representing networks is with graphs.
 You are probably familiar with graphs in math as planes where you can plot points, lines, and other functions.
 In computer science, a graph is a data structure consisting of nodes (known as *vertices*) and the connections between them (known as *edges*).

+{{< columns >}}
+{{< figure src="images/courses/cs10/unit00/00_algorithms_mathgraph.png" width="100%" title="A graph in math." >}}

+<--->

 {{< figure src="images/courses/cs10/unit00/00_algorithms_exgraph.png" width="100%" title="A graph in computer science." >}}
+{{< /columns >}}

 Graphs are used to hold data in many different contexts.

+{{< columns >}}
 {{< figure src="images/courses/cs10/unit00/00_algorithms_map.png" width="100%" title="Maps can be represented as graphs..." >}}

+<--->

 {{< figure src="images/courses/cs10/unit00/00_algorithms_social.png" width="100%" title="... and so can social networks." >}}
+{{< /columns >}}

 Importantly, graphs are just representations of the connections between points of data.
 The spatial layout of the graph doesn't matter.
 Actually, graphs are usually represented without a spatial layout at all.
 One common way to represent graphs is with a